 - 1. Faculty may submit as many as two proposals.
 Proposals may include up to two student collaborators.
 In exceptional cases, faculty may request more than two students, but the project rationale should clearly articulate the necessity for more students and the role each student will play in the project. - 2.
-Each faculty participant will receive one stipend (depending on the number of project weeks), up to \$3,500 maximum.
+Each faculty participant will receive one stipend (depending upon the number of project weeks), up to \$3,500 maximum.
 Faculty supervising a 10-week Schupf Scholar project will receive a stipend of \$3,500; Faculty supervising a Faculty Student Summer Research Project will receive a stipend of \$3,000 for a 10-week project or \$1,500 for a 5-week project.
 Faculty supervising more than one Schupf Scholar project and/or supervising one or more projects under the Faculty Student Summer Research Program will only be paid one stipend. - 3.
 Students are permitted to submit only one proposal for a 10-week session.
 They may apply for back-to-back 5-week sessions (one first session and one second session) provided they have a different faculty sponsor for each.
 These 5-week proposals will be considered independent of one another.
-Each student participant on a 10-week program will be paid \$4,000; \$2,000 for the 5-week program.
+Each student participant will be paid the prevailing minimum wage, currently anticipated to be \$15.50 per hour for Summer 2025, for up to 35 hours per week.
+Any hours worked over 35 hours per week must be approved by the budget manager (Gina Hoefer).
+The sponsoring faculty member will be responsible for approving student hours each pay period.
 All students will receive free room and board on Skidmore's campus for the period of the grant.
 Because the program emphasizes the sharing of ideas and experiences, students are strongly urged to live on campus.
-In exceptional circumstances, students may be granted permission by the Associate Dean of the Faculty to live off campus (in such cases the students will have to provide for their own housing and no additional living stipend will be offered).
-Whether living on or off campus, students are expected to participate in all Faculty/Student Research group activities.
+In exceptional circumstances, students may be granted permission by the Associate Dean of the Faculty to live off campus (in such cases the students will have to provide for their own housing

-4. Faculty may apply for funds to purchase supplies and equipment of modest cost (not more than \$750 for a 10-week program or \$650 for a 5-week program; these funds are not intended to be used for entertainment purposes or travel to conferences to present research.
+- and no additional living stipend will be offered).
+Whether living on or off campus, students are expected to participate in all Faculty/Student Research group activities. - 4.
+Faculty may apply for funds to purchase supplies and equipment of modest cost (not more than \$750 for a 10-week program or \$650 for a 5-week program; these funds are not intended to be used for entertainment purposes or travel to conferences to present research.
 Faculty should request separate funding (such as ad hoc or travel to read) to pay for the costs of travel to conferences where faculty/student teams will report the results of their research or further costs of printed publication.
 The FDC budget for such costs is limited, and faculty are urged to use departmental funds as well to help pay for their costs.
 Students may request support from Student Opportunity Funds.